Holonomy classification of Lorentz-K\"ahler manifolds

-The general case of the signature $(2,N)$, i.e. the next signature after the Lorentzian one, is quite complicated, this show the works \cite{Ik2n,DisB}.
-In the present paper we give a complete classification of the connected holonomy groups (equivalently, of holonomy algebras) for pseudo-K\"ahler manifolds of complex index one; such manifolds are called Lorentz-K\"ahler and they have holonomy algebras contained in $\u(1,n+1)\subset\so(2,2n+2)$ ($n+1$ is the complex dimension of the manifold).
-These results were obtained in much more complicated way in the thesis \cite{DisB}.
+The general case of the signature $(2,N)$, i.e., the next signature after the Lorentzian one, is quite complicated, this show the work \cite{Ik2n}.
+In the present paper we give a complete classification of the connected holonomy groups (equivalently, of holonomy algebras) for pseudo-K\"ahler manifolds of complex index one; such manifolds are called Lorentz-K\"ahler and they have holonomy algebras contained in $\u(1,n+1)\subset\so(2,2n+2)$ (here $n+2$ is the complex dimension of the manifold).

 We do the same three steps that were previously done for the holonomy of Lorentzian manifolds \cite{BB-I93,Leistner,Gmetrics}.
 The Wu theorem allows to assume that the holonomy algebra is weakly irreducible (this means that it does not preserve any proper non-degenerate subspace of the tangent space).
 Since the case of irreducible holonomy algebras is solved by Berger, we assume that the holonomy algebra is not irreducible, and then (with one exception in dimension four) it preserves a complex isotropic line.
 In Section \ref{secW-Ir} we classify weakly irreducible subalgebras in $\u(1,n+1)$.
 For that we consider the following geometrical approach: we consider the induced action of the corresponding connected Lie subgroup $G\subset\Un(1,n+1)$ on the boundary of the complex hyperbolic space, which may be identified with the sphere.
 This action induces an action of $G$ on the Heisenberg space and on the Hermitian space $\Co^n$.
 Then $G$ preserves a real affine subspace $L\subset\Co^n$, where it acts transitively as the group of similarity transformations.
 This allows to find all groups $G$.
 Using this, in Section \ref{secBerger} we classify weakly irreducible Berger subalgebras in $\u(1,n+1)$, i.e. weakly irreducible subalgebras in $\u(1,n+1)$ having the same algebraic properties as the holonomy algebras.